sbancuz/Appunti/Parallelization.md

 	a[i - 5] = a[i] + 100;
 ```
 can be parallelized in clusters of $5$ elements since on the first cluster only depends on the next one.
 If we were to use more than $5$ elements, we'd introduce dependency since it would not be already computed and, thus, it cannot be parallelized.
+### Data movement

+Performance is often more limited by data movement than by computation, this means that transferring data across networks can take many cycles, thus minimizing the overhead is important.
+Another aspect is the locality of the data, that is, where things are stored.

+For this exact purpose we can define two approaches for storing multiple structures
+- Array of structures ->  this has the advantage of better cache utilization on random access
+- Structure of arrays -> better for vectorization and avoidance of false sharing
 ### Parallel patterns

 A recurring combination of task distribution and data access that solves a specific problem in parallel algorithm design.
 Patterns are universal - thus, can be used in any parallel programming system.